fleps/cyber-purple-77-vscode-theme/README.md

 ---

-If you like this theme, I appreciate if you [follow me on GitHub](https://github.com/fleps).
+If you like this theme, I appreciate any feedback and share, and feel free to [follow me on GitHub](https://github.com/fleps).